Hubear-MUC/Addition/README.md

 See readme.txt for details.

-Code extent : 75 bytes
+Code extent : max.
+79 bytes

 Changes:
 ---

+Version 6.1

+Replaced the data type  int  by  double to enable calculations of real numbers.
+Version 6.0 was just able to calculate with int- numbers which are just a small part of the numbers that can appear in serious calculations.

 Version 6.0